Are you looking for the best things to do in Krakow? Then you came to the right place!

 If you would like to stay a while and be entertained by the flock of bird, make sure to bring along some bread to share with them.

 If you are planning to stay here for a long while, you must look into some of the things to do near Krakow as well.

 Here are three of the best day trips from Krakow and the best things near Krakow:

 This salt mine, which was fully functional until 2007, is now one of the best things to see around Krakow.
 You can now explore this deep labyrinth of mines, with umpteen staircases and 300 kilometres of rooms, tracks and tunnels on a guided tour.

 For those of us romantics, you might even be interested in making a use of one of the still functioning chapels locate deep in the mine’s substructure.
 Yes, there are amazingly decorated chapels, rooms with extraordinary chandeliers and so much more to see too.

 Krakow used to have a thriving population of the Jewish community, if not the largest across the world.

 Unfortunately, that changed after the Nazi Occupation, and Auschwitz was one of the epicentres of where the racial extermination took place.

 Nearly half of the 6 million Jews who died during the Holocaust were of Polish origin.
 Not just the Polish, a number of minority communities suffered the same fate at the hands of the Nazis here in Auschwitz.

-Nowadays, Auschwitz day tour from Krakow is the more popular tourist attractions.
+I recommend booking one of the best Auschwitz tours so that you can learn about all the history of what happened there.
 Be sure to be ready to see this place though, as it is definitely going to take an emotional toll on you.